 14. Chile

-Chile is known for its beautiful beaches, majestic mountains, busy cities and warm and welcoming people.
+Chile is known for its majestic mountains and busy cities.

 As one of the most stable countries in South America, Chile offers the chance to enjoy a safe, comfortable, middle-class lifestyle for a fraction of the cost of retiring in the U.S.